-International artist, at home in Tiohtià:ke / Montréal, Alex Tibbitts is reimagining the art of performance.
+International artist based in Tiohtià:ke / Montréal, Alex Tibbitts is the bionic harpist

 “There are artists and sound researchers, such as Alexandra Tibbitts (The Bionic Harpist), who manages to rediscover and deconstruct the sound spectrum of the instruments we take for granted in the archetype of classical music.”